 - Our pick of the best studio monitors for home recording

 MIDI controller keyboards fall into two main categories – the more portable devices with 25 keys and the larger, desk-based options with 49 or more keys.
-In the mini-key corner, because of the sheer number of features crammed into such a light, small footprint, our recommendation is the Novation Launchkey Mini Mk3.
+In the mini-key corner, because of the sheer number of features crammed into such a light, small footprint, our recommendation right now is the Novation Launchkey Mini Mk3.

-The best MIDI keyboards: buying advice
+Best MIDI keyboards: buying advice

 What key size do you need?